hanseuljun/hololens-cpp-modules/README.md

 # SpatialMappingModule

 This module lets you access to the spatial information that your HoloLens provides.
 Create it, then use it by GetFrame().

+# RayCaster

+There is also a raycaster using frames of both modules.
+You can use it in 2 ways.
+By choosing a preview camera's pixel, or using a ray in the psudo-world coordinate system.

+Psudo-world cooridnate system means the "currentCoordinateSystem" in SimpleMain.

+There are some known issues in the raycaster, for example, it crashes when HoloLens fails to find its own position.

+They should be removed, but I no longer have a HoloLens.
+Sorry.

 # Sample